 ● Applicants should have particular expertise and research experience in one of the identified thematic research areas.

 ● Applicants must demonstrate proficiency in English.
 Language proficiency of candidates must be discussed in nomination submissions to IIE.

-Program activities will commence in Fall 2020 and conclude in Spring 2022.
+Program activities will commence in Spring 2021 and conclude in Fall 2022.
 All awardees are expected to attend three seminar group meetings, complete a research visit to the U.S. for a minimum of six consecutive weeks and a maximum of three consecutive months, participate in monthly virtual plenary meetings, and maintain ongoing virtual communication with fellow participants and lead scholars.
-The research visit must be completed prior to February 2022.
+The research visit must be completed prior to Fall 2022.

-● March/April 2022 ‐ Final Group Meeting (to be held in the United States)
+● Fall 2022 ‐ Final Group Meeting (to be held in the United States)

 ● Scholars will receive funding in the amount of USD $40,000 (or an equivalent amount in local currency).
 This allowance is intended to support travel to all program meetings, travel and maintenance for the individual exchange visit, research materials and assistance for participants only.